-Operations, Readiness & Support Intragovernmental Gross Cost and Earned Revenue on the SNC have abnormal balances of \$49.7 billion and \$6.2 billion, respectively.
-The current business practice is to report most eliminations in this program group, resulting in the abnormal balance presentation.
+Operations, Readiness & Support Intragovernmental Gross Cost and Earned Revenue on the SNC have abnormal balances of \$60.6 billion and \$4.8 billion, respectively in FY 2015, and abnormal balances of \$49.7 billion and \$6.2 billion, respectively in FY 2014.
+The current business practice is to report most eliminations in this program group resulting in the abnormal balance presentation.